Comment on 'Hate-Speech'

-It is a thing, most directly, in the sense that people can think with hate, or with a hateful bias, and then export those thoughts through words.
+It is a thing, probably most directly, in the sense that people can think with hate, or with a hateful bias, and then export those thoughts or feelings through words.

 It is a thing that people act with hate, even live solely through hate, with nothing else dictating their perceptions of the world at all.

 And it is a thing in the sense that people are hateful (duh).